Dear readers of ADxS.org, please forgive the disruption.

 • Tryptamine

-Monoamine oxidase (MAO) causes the degradation of monoamines by deamination.
+Monoamine oxidase (MAO) causes the breakdown of monoamines by deamination.

-Monoamine oxidase inhibitors reduce the degradation of monoamines and thus increase their availability.
+Monoamine oxidase inhibitors reduce the breakdown of monoamines and thus increase their availability.

-MAO-A degrades norepinephrine and serotonin in the brain and intestine.
-MAO-B degrades dopamine in the brain and liver.
-MAO-A causes the degradation of tyrosine from food primarily in the intestine, while MAO-B causes the degradation of tyrosine in the liver.
-Together, they ensure that tyrosine from food is not converted to monoamines in the body.67
+MAO-A breaks down noradrenaline and serotonin in the brain and intestines.
+MAO-B breaks down dopamine in the brain and liver.
+MAO-A causes the breakdown of tyrosine from food primarily in the intestine, while MAO-B breaks down tyrosine in the liver.
+Together they ensure that tyrosine from food is not converted into monoamines in the body.72

 Tyrosine is the starting substance for the biosynthesis of DOPA, dopamine, catecholamines, melanin, thyroxine and tyramine.

-Due to the peripheral tyrosine degradation effect of MAO, a low-tyrosine diet (e.g., no cheese, no red wine) must be followed when taking irreversibly acting MAO inhibitors.
+Due to the peripheral tyrosine degradation effect of MAO, a low tyrosine diet (e.g. no cheese, no red wine) must be followed when taking irreversible MAO inhibitors.
 Otherwise, too much tyrosine would be broken down in the body and lead to excessive levels of the resulting breakdown products.
-Risk: among other things, heart problems.
+Risk: including heart problems.

 MAO inhibitors: